Sihl achieves significant reduction in net working capital with logistical simulation

 By Dr. Bernd Reineke and Fabian Ossen

-Creative image formats, brilliant colors, expressive packaging lay the foundation for the marketing of numerous companies.
-Behind them are suppliers and service providers, including manufacturers of special papers, films and nonwovens.
-Sihl, based in Düren, Germany, stands as a strong partner at the side of future-oriented industries and creates innovative solutions through high-quality coatings.
-More than 350 employees in the Sihl Group contribute to the success of their customers from a wide range of industries in almost every country in the world.
-From automotive to tourism, from packaging and labels to printing and logistics, customers trust the high-quality coatings and technological know-how of the company based in Düren, Germany.
+Creative image formats, brilliant colors and expressive packaging lay the foundation for the marketing of numerous companies.
+Behind this are suppliers and service providers, including manufacturers of special papers, films and nonwovens.
+Sihl from Düren is a strong partner for future-oriented industries and creates innovative solutions with high-quality coatings.
+More than 350 employees in the Sihl Group contribute to the success of its customers from a wide range of industries in almost every country in the world.
+From automotive to tourism, from packaging and labels to printing and logistics, customers trust the high-quality coatings and technological expertise of the Düren-based company.

-The growth and technological progress in products led Sihl to the point of analyzing how to improve supply chain processes and the decisive competitive advantage “delivery time”.
-One of the triggers here was the different, country-specific ERP systems and the associated friction losses.
+The growth and technological progress of the products led Sihl to analyze how to improve the supply chain processes and the decisive competitive advantage of “delivery time”.
+On the one hand, this was triggered by different, country-specific ERP systems and the associated friction losses.

-Another issue was the availability of products on the one hand and high inventories of items on the other.
-And last but not least, customer satisfaction in a highly competitive market, where high delivery readiness and the ability to plan deliveries are the order of the day.
+Another point was the availability of products on the one hand and high stocks of items on the other.
+And last but not least, customer satisfaction in a highly competitive market in which high delivery readiness and predictability of deliveries are the order of the day.

-The goal – transparency, right levers and motivating quick wins
+The goal – transparency, the right levers and motivating quick wins

-“We wanted to find the way to the highest possible inventory transparency and to master the crucial starting points of our logistical challenges,” recalls Supply Chain Manager Fabian Ossen.
+“We wanted to find the way to the highest possible inventory transparency and master the key starting points for our logistics challenges,” recalls Supply Chain Manager Fabian Ossen.
 Six specific goals were to be achieved in the project outcome:

-5. Review of article parameters with regard to scheduling and forecasting
+• Review of article parameters with regard to planning and forecasting

-It was clear to all that external support should be called in for this course to analyze the processes, provide moderation and work out the measures.
+It was clear to everyone that external support should be brought in for this course to analyze the processes, moderate and develop the measures.
 It was hoped that quick wins would provide internal motivation to develop far-reaching optimization approaches more quickly and within the set budget.

-The management consultancy Abels & Kemmner was awarded the contract to support and carry out this project.
-The approach of a potential analysis with the help of a special simulation system was convincing.
-In addition to the possibility of a digital twin of the ERP system, Abels & Kemmner’s two-step approach was about 30% cheaper than classic consulting approaches.
-In addition, the company hoped that the digital twin would enable rapid data analysis with results that could be implemented in the short term.
+The management consultancy Abels & Kemmner was awarded the contract to support and implement this project.
+The approach of analyzing potential with the aid of a special simulation system was convincing.
+In addition to the possibility of a digital twin of the ERP system, Abels & Kemmner’s two-stage approach was around 30% cheaper than traditional consulting approaches.
+It was also hoped that the digital twin would enable rapid data analysis with results that could be implemented quickly.

 Rapid results and lucrative quick wins

-In this way, excessively high inventories, poor availability or unsuitable items in the product portfolio could be uncovered.
-With the support of a decoupling point analysis, in which the stockholding was determined on the basis of the delivery promise to the customer, incorrect stocking strategies could be uncovered.
-The simulation system then calculated the necessary inventory levels on the basis of corrected strategies and in turn determined potentials for inventory reduction, i.e. lower working capital.
+This made it possible to identify excessive stock levels, poor availability or unsuitable items in the product portfolio.
+With the support of a decoupling point analysis, in which the stock level was determined on the basis of the delivery promise to the customer, incorrect stocking strategies could be uncovered.
+The simulation system then calculated the necessary inventory levels on the basis of corrected strategies and in turn determined the potential for reducing inventory, i.e. for lower working capital.

-Quick wins contributed to a return on investment (ROI) of the consulting project at the beginning of the collaboration.
-Typical examples of quick wins were uncoordinated processes, especially in the interfaces between areas of responsibility, or incorrect system settings, such as safety stocks or batch sizes.
+Quick wins contributed to a return on investment (ROI) for the consulting project at the beginning of the collaboration.
+Typical examples of quick wins were uncoordinated processes, particularly in the interfaces between areas of responsibility, or incorrect system settings, such as safety stocks or batch sizes.

 Employee involvement promotes acceptance

-The results from the process analysis and the data analysis were discussed and verified in potential workshops with the project team and with the operational forces and went deep into the details of processes and data.
-Descriptive facts provided many details in the discussion that initially went unmentioned in interviews.
-In particular, personal write-ups or additional information that was not included in the ERP data came to light.
+The results from the process analysis and the data analysis were discussed and verified in potential workshops with the project team and the operational staff and went into the details of processes and data.
+In the discussion, clear facts provided many details that initially went unmentioned in interviews.
+In particular, personal notes or additional information that was not contained in the ERP data came to light.

 The potential workshops also provided a platform for discussing initial solutions and testing their feasibility.
-Involving employees directly in finding solutions during the workshop helped to achieve a high level of acceptance of the results.
-With their knowledge gained in this way, the participants became important multipliers and ambassadors of the promising project ideas.
+Involving employees directly in the workshop to find solutions helped to achieve a high level of acceptance of the results.
+With the knowledge they gained, the participants became important multipliers and ambassadors for the promising project ideas.

 Result – a robust action plan

-After many suggestions and individual measures from the analysis phase, Sihl obtained a coordinated action plan.
-The individual measures were bundled and combined into key topics.
-The project team had the role of providing support in designing the measures and assessing their potential.
-At Sihl, of the six packages of measures, three key action areas stand out:
+After many suggestions and individual measures from the analysis phase, Sihl developed a coordinated action plan.
+The individual measures were bundled and grouped into priority topics.
+The project team’s role was to provide support in the design of measures and the assessment of potential.
+At Sihl, three of the six packages of measures should be emphasized:

-“A&K’s simulative analysis of our global value chain showed us the crucial starting points for improving our delivery readiness and significantly reducing our inventories.
-The fact that A&K also implemented and achieved the results together with us was a decisive factor for us.”
+“A&K’s simulative analysis of our global value chain showed us the key starting points for improving our delivery readiness and significantly reducing our inventories.
+The fact that A&K worked with us to implement and achieve the results was a decisive factor for us.”

 Fabian Ossen, Supply Chain Manager at Sihl GmbH

-A bitter realization was that a broad (many different products) and deep (high number of variants) product portfolio drives up process and storage costs and melts away margins.
-Sihl’s existing product portfolio showed the typical signs of an unregulated product development process: while new product ideas were implemented, old or less profitable products were neglected from the range.The product portfolio management measures are intended to prevent this in the future.
-To this end, so-called market teams were created to regularly analyze the product portfolio, determine start-up and phase-out phases, and define successor products.
-A key factor in the success of this measure was the definition of a regular process that specified what had to be done and when, what the basis for decisions had to be and how the decision-making and escalation process would work.
+One bitter realization was that a broad (many different products) and deep (large number of variants) product portfolio drives up process and storage costs and erodes margins.
+Sihl’s existing product portfolio showed the typical signs of an unregulated product development process: while new product ideas were implemented, the company failed to remove old or less profitable products from the range, and the product portfolio management measures are intended to prevent this from happening in future.
+Market teams were created for this purpose, which regularly analyze the product portfolio, determine start-up and phase-out phases and define successor products.
+A key factor in the success of this measure was the definition of a regular process that stipulated what had to be done and when, what the basis for decisions had to be and how the decision-making and escalation process was to be carried out.

-Measure 2: Establishment of a structured delivery strategy
+Measure 2: Development of a structured delivery strategy

-At the beginning of this measure, a customer survey was conducted in the short term, which yielded the following results:
+At the beginning of this measure, a customer survey was carried out at short notice, which yielded the following results:

-• More than half of the customers surveyed were dissatisfied with the delivery service level
+• More than half of the customers surveyed were dissatisfied with the level of delivery service

 • Customers expect shorter delivery times for selected products

-As part of this measure, the existing market promises were reviewed and a future delivery strategy of delivery classes was developed.
+As part of this measure, the existing market promises were reviewed and a future delivery strategy for delivery classes was developed.

-• The delivery classes provide for different delivery times to customers.
-For example, important and high-volume products will continue to be delivered from stock at short notice.
+• The delivery classes provide for different delivery times to the customer.
+This means that important and high-turnover products can continue to be delivered from stock at short notice.

-• Products that are in less frequent demand are replenished during the replenishment period.
-The finished and semi-finished products no longer have to be stocked in these delivery classes.
+• Products that are less in demand are re-produced during the replenishment period.
+The finished and semi-finished products no longer need to be stocked for these delivery classes.

-In total, there are 5 different delivery classes.
+In total, there were 5 different delivery classes.

 • Delivery class A: X days